Loan documents set out rules you and your lender must follow until money is repaid in full.

 Check if your contract has all required information

-The model disclosure statement shows the information that should be your credit contract.
+The model disclosure statement shows the information that must be disclosed before you enter into the credit contract.

 Model disclosure statement [DOCX, 33 KB]